Ordnance QF 6-pounder: US service

 In spring 1943, following the experience of the North African Campaign, the Infantry branch of the US Army recognised the need to field a heavier antitank gun than the 37 mm M3.
 The Ordnance QF 6-pounder was introduced into US service as the 57mm M1, following standard US nomenclature.

 The introduction was made in the face of objections by the US Army Infantry Board, which believed it to be too heavy.
 The Ordnance Board, on the other hand, felt that a more powerful weapon should be introduced; the Airborne and Cavalry rejected it.

-According to the Table of Organisation and Equipment (TO&E) from 26 May 1943, a regimental antitank company included nine 57 mm guns and each battalion had an antitank platoon with three guns, giving a total of 18 guns per regiment.
-Dodge WC-62/WC-63 6×6 1½ ton trucks were issued as artillery tractors in place of the 3/4 ton truck used with its predecessor the 37mm.
-Because of the unexpected adoption into service, the only ammunition type in production in the US was the AP ammunition.
+According to the Table of Organisation and Equipment (TO&E) of 15 July 1943, the "defense platoon" in the infantry division's headquarters company had three 57 mm guns, each of the three infantry regiments' antitank companies included nine guns (three platoons of three) and each battalion had a platoon of three guns, giving a total of 57 57 mm guns per division.
+Dodge WC-62/WC-63 6×6 1½ ton trucks were issued as artillery tractors in place of the 3/4 ton truck used with its predecessor, the 37 mm gun.
+Because of the unexpected adoption into service, the only ammunition type in production in the US was AP ammunition.

-By mid-1944, the M1 was the standard antitank gun of the US infantry in the Western Front and outnumbered the M3 in Italy.
+By mid-1944, the M1 was the standard antitank gun of US infantry divisions on the Western Front and outnumbered the M3 in Italy.
+In this role, the gun had a crew of ten; a squad leader, a gunner (for crew drill purposes, designated #1), four cannoneers (#2-5), three ammunition bearers (#6-8), and a driver (#9).
+The gunner aimed and fired the gun, and cooperated closely with the #2, who was the loader.
+Crew member #3 passed ammunition to the #2.
+Crew members #4 and #5 prepared ammunition, and delivered it to the #3; #4 and #5 were also used as spotters or guards against enemy tanks or aircraft.
+Crew members #6-8 were ammunition bearers, while the driver was responsible for maintaining and concealing the prime mover and acting as a fourth ammunition bearer when not concerned with the vehicle.
+The squad leader and driver were issued M1 Garands, the gunner and cannoneers M1911 pistols, and the ammunition bearers M1 carbines.
+In addition, the driver was issued an M7 grenade launcher for antitank defense, and the squad was also issued a bazooka.